 “I took the risk.
 Walked down ‘the road less traveled’.
 And worked hard.
 And I got the job.
 And that job led me here to Londolozi, one of the world’s most famous lodges.”

 She’s always loved nature, loved tracking, loved engaging with people.
-But this young Londolozi trainee Ranger couldn’t hold up a rifle.
+But this young Londolozi trainee Ranger battled with a rifle.
 It was just too heavy.

 “You can’t qualify as an accredited Field Guide without being able to operate a rifle… accurately.
-And I just couldn’t do it.
-The only girl in the group.
-The only one struggling with firearms.”
+And I just struggled to do it.”

 Andrea’s answer: push-ups.